 The Future of Outdoor Television

-Posted by: Richard Williams | Posted on: December 10th, 2009 | 0 Comments
+Posted by: Richard Williams | Posted on: | 0 Comments

-Part of this reason is that televisions too have found new applications and one of the fastest growing is using LCD and plasma TV devices for digital signage, narrowcast advertising or digital out of home media (Dooh).
+However, there has not been a fall off in the number of televisions sold annually and, part of this reason is that televisions too have found new applications and one of the fastest growing is using LCD and plasma TV devices for digital signage, narrowcast advertising or digital out of home media (Dooh).

 Now LCD TVs are just as likely to be found in shopping malls, retail parks, schools, colleges and concourses as they are to be found in living rooms.
-Home entertainment is now only part of the remit of the LCD TV an they are just as likely to be seen utilising digital signage as they are playing the latest Hollywood blockbuster.
+Home entertainment is now only part of the remit of the LCD TV an they are just as likely to be seen utilizing digital signage as they are playing the latest Hollywood blockbuster.

 Outdoor TV systems are primarily the same devices as those used in the average home.
 However, additional protection is afforded these devices to allow them to operate in outdoor elements in the shape of an LCD enclosure.